CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.4.md

     ![](./media/excel-example.png)

 1. Provide your input.
-You can you can provide prompts like `Show data insights` to see the insights from the given Excel table. and clicking on the **Send** icon.
+You can provide prompts like `Show data insights` to see the insights from the given Excel table. and clicking on the **Send** icon.

    ![](./media/excel-sample-prompt.png)

    Some other sample prompts that you can provide are:
    ```
-   Show suggestions for formula column.
+   Show suggestions for the formula column.
    ```
    ```
-   How can I highlight, filter and sort data?
+   How can I highlight, filter, and sort data?
    ```

-1. The following output appears showing the insights for the provided table.
+1. The following output appears, showing the insights for the provided table.

     ![](./media/excel-data-insights.png)

-Here are some of the prompts you can take help of to explore more on Copilot in Excel:
+Here are some of the prompts you can use to explore more on Copilot in Excel:

 ```
 Analyze this quarter's business results and summarize three key trends.
 ```
 ```
-Sort data by launch date.
+Sort the data by the launch date.
 ```
 ```
-Change the table style to light gray,
+Change the table style to light gray.
 ```
 ```
 Create a pivot table where the row is category, the column is supplier, and the values represent the sum of the minimum reorder quantity.